ArcelorMittal has steelmaking facilities in more than 20 countries, and we are the leader in all the main steel markets

 Our diversified portfolio of products enables us to meet customer requirements across industries.
 To do this, we rely on our specialised production facilities around the globe.

-Our Flat Carbon Americas division produces slabs, hot-rolled coil, cold-rolled coil, coated steel products, tinplate and heavy plate at eight sites across the US, Canada, Mexico and Brazil.
-These products are sold to all steel-consuming industries including automotive, heavy machinery, pipes and tubes, construction, packaging and appliances.
+Our flat operations produce slabs, hot-rolled coil, cold-rolled coil, coated steel products, tinplate and heavy plate.
+These products are sold to steel-consuming industries such as heavy machinery, automotive, pipes and tubes, construction, packaging and appliances.
+There are currently eight ArcelorMittal sites producing flat products across the US, Canada, Mexico and Brazil, and another 15 sites in six European countries.

-Long Carbon Americas and Europe produces billets, blooms, rebars, wire rod, sections, rails, sheet piles and drawn wire, but is also supplying both seamless and welded tubular products.
+ArcelorMittal’s long business produces billets, blooms, rebars, wire rod, sections, rails, sheet piles and drawn wires, as well as supplying both seamless and welded tubular products.
 The main markets for these products are construction and mechanical engineering, as well as energy and automotive applications.
 Long Carbon Americas has 15 sites in six countries; Long Carbon Europe has 17 integrated and mini-mill sites in nine countries.

 AACIS (Asia, Africa and CIS) produces a combination of flat and long products.
 It has six flat and long production facilities in three countries.